If you do not proactively keep your website code up to date and monitor it, there is a good chance your website will get hacked sooner or later.

 - generate “black hat” SEO backlinks that they embed into your website code

-- redirect your site to somewhere else
+- redirect to fake websites

 - simply wreak havoc – because it’s their idea of “fun”